terraform-google-modules/terraform-example-foundation/docs/TROUBLESHOOTING.md

 #### Upgrade your 0-bootstrap runner image Terraform version

+The current version of the foundation does not work with terraform version `0.15.x`,upgrade option is only valid to upgrade to version `0.14.x`.

 Replace `0.x.x` with the actual version of your local Terraform version in the following instructions:

 - Go to the [Terraform release](https://releases.hashicorp.com/terraform/) page.